ocdladefense/devenv/README.md

 # ocdladefense/vagrant-environment
 Use Vagrant to download and configure a LAMP stack for WordPress development.
+The environment is downloaded into a guest virtual machine.

 ## Installation
 Before installing this repository, download the Vagrant VM environment at https://www.vagrantup.com/downloads.html.
-Once installed, you can use Vagrant command line tools - especially <vagrant up> -- to complete the installation.
-The <vagrant up> command retrieves configuration settings from the Vagrantfile to download Virtual Box; then Composer can be used to complete the WordPress installation.
+Once installed, you can use Vagrant command line tools - especially <code>vagrant up</code> -- to complete the installation.
+The <code>vagrant up</code> command retrieves configuration settings from the Vagrantfile to download Virtual Box; then Composer can be used to complete the WordPress installation.

 Other programs installed as part of this environment are:
 -  Apache2, The Apache web server.